jdesboeufs/connect-mongo/Readme.md

 ## More options

   - `collection` Collection (default: `sessions`)
+  - `fallbackMemory` Fallback to `MemoryStore`.
+Useful if you want to use MemoryStore in some case, like in development environment.
   - `stringify` If true, connect-mongo will serialize sessions using `JSON.stringify` before setting them, and deserialize them with `JSON.parse` when getting them.
                 (optional, default: true).
 This is useful if you are using types that